-- Be written on the letterhead of the sponsoring institution at which the research will be conducted and signed by PI.
+- Be written on letterhead of the sponsoring institution at which the research will be conducted.

 - If you are requesting sample access for a research project not supported through NIMH, please indicate your intention to pay all access fees.

 State which NRGR collection(s) you are requesting.
 In regard to the NRGR collections, please note that:

 - All induced pluripotent stem cell lines (iPSCs) and the related data and metadata are in the iPSC collection, not the disorder specific collections.

 - The CommonMind collection has multiple data modalities (e.g. RNA and DNA sequencing, genotyping, epigenetics) across multiple brain regions from individuals with schizophrenia, bipolar disorder, and unaffected controls.

 - The PsychENCODE collection has multi-dimensional genomic data using unbiased genome-wide approaches on tissue and cell-type specific samples from well-characterized healthy and diseased human post-mortem brains.

 - Biosketch(s) for the applicant PI and all co-investigators listed in the cover letter must follow the format described in section 4.6 of the PHS 398 instructions.
 If you or your co-investors have never prepared a biosketch, the Biographical Sketch Format Page has blank biosketches that you can update to create a biosketch.
 Note: All co-investigators should be affiliated with the requesting PI's institution and this affiliation should be listed in the Positions and Honors section of their biosketch.

 Resources and environment should be no longer than a page or two and must: